cloudera/hue/docs/designs/sql/hiveserver-ha.md

 ### Manual HA

-On possibiliy would be to require a user Hue page refresh or close of connection and clear the caches in the call.
+One possibiliy would be to require a user Hue page refresh or close of connection and clear the caches in the call.
 This would be for an immediate solution for the short term.

 Advantage: